-Coinciding with the XNUMXth anniversary of its Triathlon Section, the Pirineísta Mayencos Club recovers one of the most emblematic sports events on the calendar.
+Coinciding with the XNUMXth anniversary of its Triathlon Section, the Club Pirineísta Mayencos recovers one of the most emblematic sports events on the calendar.

-The Jaca-Candanchú Winter Triathlon will be held on January 21 under the traditional format of a first segment of 10 km of athletics through the streets of Jaca, a second sector of 33 km of cycling between Jaca and Candanchú, to end with 10 km of cross-country skiing at the Candanchú Ski Resort.
+The Jaca-Candanchú Winter Triathlon will be held on January 21 under the traditional format of a first segment of 10 km of athletics through the streets of Jaca, a second sector of 33 km of cycling between Jaca and Candanchú, to finish with 10 km of cross-country skiing at the Candanchú Ski Resort.
 It will be 25 years since the celebration of the first edition of this triathlon in 1987, of which 14 editions were organized, the last in 2000, being the World Championship.

-Joaquín Liendo, then Secretary of the Military Mountain Club, will be the one who takes the reins of the organization of the White Triathlon "Valle del Aragón", later "Ciudad de Jaca", leading the race during the 14 editions that were organized.
+Joaquín Liendo, then Secretary of the Mountain Military Club, will be the one who takes the reins of the organization of the White Triathlon "Valle del Aragón", later "Ciudad de Jaca", leading the race during the 14 editions that were organized.

 José Luis Rodrigo, who would already participate in that first edition of the Blanco de Jaca Triathlon, would found the Triathlon section of the Club Pirineísta Mayencos, being one of the main promoters of this sport in Spain.